Sunday, September 30, 2012

 Feast of the Holy Guardian Angels

-Promise, a diamond rose in twilight rain,
+a diamond teardrop rose in twilight rain,

-the last rose to bloom in the Fall,
+the last rose to bloom in the Fall, the first in the Spring.

-A Birthfeast Blessing
+An Everyday Birthfeast Blessing

 for Mind, Body, Soul and Spirit